French battleship Richelieu: Battle of Dakar

 The British believed that the arrival of Force Y indicated that the French were aware of Operation Menace, but de Gaulle decided to proceed with the attack regardless.
 While Force Y steamed south, two of the three cruisers were intercepted by British cruisers and forced to fall back to Dakar, arriving there again on 20 September, by which time the destroyers had arrived.
 On 22 September, the liner was due to arrive with a load of 380 mm shells, and as a result, French search aircraft were arrayed to the north to cover the liner's approach; they were completely surprised by the arrival of the Anglo-Free French force on the morning of 23 September.
-A small party of Free French troops sent to rally the port to de Gaulle was repulsed with machine-gun fire and Richelieus 100 mm guns fired warning shots toward the Free French aviso shortly after 07:00.
+A small party of Free French troops sent to rally the port to de Gaulle was repulsed with machine-gun fire and Richelieu's 100 mm guns fired warning shots toward the Free French aviso shortly after 07:00.
 On the approach of the sloops and at 08:10, Richelieu again fired warning shots from her 100 mm guns.
 The British warships approached the port and came under fire from the coastal batteries, leading the Anglo-Free French commanders, de Gaulle and Vice Admiral John Cunningham to conclude that they would have to directly attack the port if the operation was to succeed.